OpenGVLab/Multi-Modality-Arena/README.md

 ### OmniMedVQA: A New Large-Scale Comprehensive Evaluation Benchmark for Medical LVLM
 - OmniMedVQA dataset: contains 118,010 images with 127,995 QA-items, covering 12 different modalities and referring to more than 20 human anatomical regions.
 Dataset could be download from [Here](https://openxlab.org.cn/datasets/GMAI/OmniMedVQA).
-- 12 models: 8 general-domain LVLMs and 4 medical-specialized LVLMs
+- 12 models: 8 general-domain LVLMs and 4 medical-specialized LVLMs.

 ### Tiny LVLM-eHub: Early Multimodal Experiments with Bard